mysrejourney/mkdocs/docs/terraform/intro.md

 `local_file` => `local` is provider + `file` is type of resource

 `local_file` => Resource type we want to create.
-This is fixed value and will be changed based on the provider.
+This is a fixed value and will be changed based on the provider.

 `names` => Resource name.
 It can be anything.

 As it is file type of resource and needs to be a local type provider, `filename` is the mandatory argument.
 Refer this <a href="https://registry.terraform.io/providers/hashicorp/local/latest/docs/resources/file">link</a>

 ![terraform_local_file.png](../assets/terraform_local_file.png)